February 19 – President’s Day – NO CLASSES

-Below is a list of resources that the career center provides students who are contemplating which major to go into.
+Below is a list of resources the Career Center provides students who are contemplating which major to go into.
 You also have the option to make an appointment with the career center by visiting their website.

 Career Exploration Course